Items filtered by date: April 2024

 If you are experiencing minor to severe foot or heel pain, it’s recommended to speak with your podiatrist about the possibilities of using orthotics.
 A podiatrist can determine which type of orthotic is right for you and allow you to take the first steps towards being pain-free.

-If you have any questions please contact our offices located in Hamilton, Toms River, and Plainsboro Township, NJ .
+If you have any questions please contact our office located in Toms River, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Heel pain is a common complaint among children and adolescents, with one of the prevalent causes being Sever's disease, also known as calcaneal apophysitis.
 This condition typically affects active children during growth spurts, usually between the ages of eight and 14.
 Sever's disease occurs when the growth plate at the back of the heel becomes inflamed due to repetitive stress or overuse.
 The primary symptom is heel pain, particularly during physical activities or walking, which may worsen over time if left untreated.
 Diagnosis of Sever's disease involves a comprehensive assessment by a podiatrist, including a physical examination and medical history review.
 Imaging tests such as X-rays may be ordered to rule out other potential causes of heel pain and confirm the diagnosis.
 Treatment options for Sever's disease focus on reducing inflammation and managing symptoms, which may include rest, stretching exercises, and wearing supportive footwear, and orthotic inserts.
 It is suggested that you schedule an appointment with a podiatrist if your active child has heel pain, who can provide an accurate diagnosis and treatment plan.

 Sever's disease often occurs in children and teens.
 If your child is experiencing foot or ankle pain, see one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors can treat your child’s foot and ankle needs.
+Our doctor can treat your child’s foot and ankle needs.

 Sever’s Disease